Wizardry (video game series): Influence on subsequent games

 Wizardry inspired many clones and served as a template for role-playing video games.
 Some notable series that trace their look and feel to Wizardry include 1985's The Bard's Tale and the Might and Magic series.
 The specific Wizardry formula, that of a turn based RPG taking place primarily in a dungeon via first person exploration, is referred to as a dungeon crawl.

 Wizardry is the major inspiration to the Nintendo DS title The Dark Spire.
 While the game follows its own story and maps, much of the game uses the same game play mechanics, even going so far as including a "classic" mode that removes all of the game's graphics, replacing them with a wireframe environment, 8-bit-style sprites for monsters and characters, and chiptune music.
 The game's publisher, Atlus, also published another Wizardry spin-off, Wizardry: Tale of the Forsaken Land.

 While designing the popular Japanese role-playing game Dragon Quest, Yuji Horii drew inspiration from the Wizardry series, 1986's Mugen no Shinzou (Heart of Phantasm), and the Ultima series of games.
 Horii's obsession with Wizardry was manifested as an easter egg in one of his earlier games, The Portopia Serial Murder Case in 1983.
-In a dungeon-crawling portion of that adventure game, a note on the wall reads "MONSTER SURPRISED YOU."
-The English fan translation added a sidenote explaining "This is Yuji Horii wishing he could have made this game an RPG like Wizardry!"
+In a dungeon-crawling portion of that adventure game, a note on the wall reads "MONSTER SURPRISED YOU".

 Wizardry's legacy continued in Japan after the parent company ended, with titles such as Wizardry Gaiden, Wizardry Empire, and Wizardry XTH, being developed after the original games were released and generally keeping the same tropes, themes, and mechanics.

 Notably Wizardry XTH: Academy of Frontier swapped the original's Gothic themes for a modern day military school setting, adding item crafting and party member compatibility to the Wizardry formula.
 Much like the original Wizardry, XTH spawned a direct storyline sequel, Wizardry XTH: Unlimited Students.
 The second XTH game was used as the basis for and shared code with Class of Heroes, which swapped the modern science fiction elements for a combination of High School, High Fantasy, and Anime aesthetics.
 Class of Heroes would go on to spawn several sequels and spinoffs itself.